Student Affairs supports students throughout their academic careers and serves as their advocate.

 2017 CIIS 49th Annual Commencement Ceremony

 Nourse Theater, 275 Hayes Street, San Francisco, CA

 The ceremony is administered by the Office of Student Affairs, who emails information about commencement to all students who have filed the graduation application with the office of the Registrar, or who have already had their degree conferred in the current school year.
 This email is sent out early in the spring semester and contains information about the commencement ceremony, including the date, time, and location; and about ordering invitations, caps, gowns, and hoods.

 Students who are anticipating participation in the ceremony should ensure that their contact information on file with the Registrar's Office is correct and up-to-date.
 For more information on taking steps to register and participate in the Commencement Ceremony, please see the CIIS Graduation Guidebook.

 The University's academic programs of study are approved by the Higher Education Coordinating Board's State Approving Agency (HECB/SAA) for enrollment of persons eligible to receive educational benefits under Title 38 and Title 10, U.S. Code.
 If you qualify for these benefits, you may use them toward your tuition.
-The V.A. official at CIIS is the Registrar.
-Please contact the Registrar to initiate the certification of your CIIS enrollment to the V.A.
+The V.A.
+Certifying Official at CIIS is the Registrar and V.A.
+Benefits Liason is in our Financial Aid Office.